dwyl/smart-home-security-system/getting_started.md

 If you don't have this, please follow the first part of our [Learn Nerves](https://github.com/dwyl/learn-nerves) tutorial.

+You'll also need postgres running where your hosting the hub server.

 API Development software.
 Our hub currently does not have a GUI, only a REST API.
 I recommend using [Insomnia Core](https://insomnia.rest/) as there's a